 Total amount repaid could be higher on PAYE, and unpaid interest could be added to your balance in the future

-Any forgiven balance is considered taxable income through PAYE
+Any forgiven balance is normally considered taxable income through PAYE (except for loans forgiven between 2021-2025)

 How the PAYE Plan Lowers Your Student Loan Payments